snh9905/github-search/README.md

 ### with more time...

 * SCSS/material (or custom) compomemts/lose bootstrap
-* Full paging
+* More robust paging
-* More data at a glance
+* Display more data at a glance
 * Full testing
+* More data validation